rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

             else Nothing
 ```

-Notice that nothing has changed, except that we are wrapping the integer `x` in an `EvenInt`.
+Notice that nothing has changed, except that we are wrapping the primitive integer `x` in an `EvenInt`.

 Once we call `even x`, we not only know whether `x` is even or not, we are now also preserving this evidence (knowledge)!
 We can thus pass the evidence to other functions down the chain.